oxidecomputer/propolis/phd-tests/README.md

 ## Runtime options

-The PHD runner requires the following command-line parameters:
+The runner takes one of two subcommands:

+- `run` actually runs a set of tests.
+- `list` lists the tests that would be run given the values of other parameters.

+In `run` mode, the following sub-arguments are required:

 - `--propolis-server-cmd $PROPOLIS_PATH` supplies the path to the `propolis-server` binary to execute.